 There is one concern with this Wind Project.
-Customer must provide a model of the dynamic reactive support which studies have shown to be needed meet FERC Order 661-A for LVRT requirements.
+Customer must provide a model of the dynamic reactive support to meet FERC Order 661-A for LVRT requirements.
 This is necessary for the Planning Group at PSCo to verify the minimum requirements.